John Garfield: Early life

 His father remarried and moved to the West Bronx, where Garfield joined a series of gangs.
 Much later, he would recall: "Every street had its own gang.
-That's the way it was in poor sections... the old safety in numbers."
+That's the way it was in poor sections ... the old safety in numbers."
 He soon became a gang leader.
 At this time, people started to notice his ability to mimic well-known performers, both physically and facially.
 He also began to hang out and eventually spar at a boxing gym on Jerome Avenue.
 At some point, he contracted scarlet fever (it was diagnosed later in adulthood), causing permanent damage to his heart and causing him to miss a lot of school.
-After he was expelled three times and expressed a wish to quit school altogether, his father and step-mother sent him to P.S.
+After he was expelled three times and expressed a wish to quit school altogether, his father and stepmother sent him to P.S.
 45, a school for difficult children.
 It was under the guidance of the school's principal—the educator Angelo Patri—that he was introduced to acting.
 Noticing Garfield's tendency to stammer, Patri assigned him to a speech therapy class taught by a charismatic teacher named Margaret O'Ryan.
 She gave him acting exercises and made him memorize and deliver speeches in front of the class and, as he progressed, in front of school assemblies.
 O'Ryan thought he had a natural talent and cast him in school plays.
 She encouraged him to sign up for a citywide debating competition sponsored by The New York Times.
 To his own surprise, he took second prize.